-The endpoint exits the "notification state" when the response (whether success or failure) to the Notify command is received.
+The endpoint exits the "notification state" when the response to the Notify command is received19.
 The Notify command may be retransmitted in the "notification state", as specified in Section 7.4.2.

-If the endpoint is or becomes disconnected (see Section 7.4.2) during this, a response to the Notify command will never be received.
-The Notify command is then lost and hence no longer considered pending, yet the endpoint is still in the "notification state".
-Should that occur, completion of the disconnected procedure specified in Section 7.4.3.6 shall then lead the endpoint to exit the "notification state".
+If the endpoint is or has become disconnected (see Section 7.4.2) during this, a response to the Notify command will never be received.
+The Notify command is then lost and hence no longer considered pending, yet the endpoint is still in the "notification state."
+Should this occur, completion of the disconnected procedure specified in Section 7.4.3.6 shall then lead the endpoint to exit the "notification state."